Close

 Industrial relations are cordial at all levels and your Directors sincerely acknowledge the exemplary dedication of all its employees.

 Deposits: The Company has not accepted any deposits during the year under review.
-There is no outstanding deposit as on 31 March 2022.
+There is no outstanding deposit as on 31 March 2023.

-Significant and Material Orders Passed by the Regulators or Courts: No significant and material orders were passed by the regulators or courts or tribunals impacting the going concern status and Company’s future operations.
-Material changes and commitments: No material changes and commitments affecting the financial position of the Company have occurred between the end of the financial year and date of report.
+Significant and Material Orders Passed by the Regulators or Courts: No significant and material orders were passed by the regulators or courts or tribunals impacting the going concern status and Company's future operations.

 Implementation of Corporate action: The Company has declared four interim dividends, which were duly implemented.

 Unclaimed dividends and transfer of shares to IEPF: Details on Unclaimed dividends and transfer of shares to IEPF are provided in the Corporate Governance Report.
-Secretarial Standards: During the year under review applicable Secretarial Standards have been duly complied with.

-Annual return: Pursuant to Section 92(3) read with Section 134(3)(a) of the Act, the Annual Return is available on the Company’s website on https://www.pageind.com/investor-relationship
+with Section 134(3)(a) of the Act, the Annual Return is available on the Company's website at https://www.pageind.com/investor-relationship

 Unclaimed Shares Suspense Account: There are no shares remaining unclaimed and lying in the escrow account.